LtbLightning/bdk-flutter/README.md

 ### broadcastTx()
 Broadcasts a signed bitcoin transaction to the bitcoin network.
 The transaction is sent to the bitcoin node associated with the blockchain config that was used to create the wallet.
 The method accepts a signed bitcoin transaction.
-The psbt returned by signTx can be passed to broadcastTx() on succesful broadcasta transaction id is returned.<br />
+The psbt returned by signTx can be passed to broadcastTx().<br />
 Required params: sbt ( Signed Bitcoin Transaction)

 ```dart